Manage Knowledge-based (KBA) authenticators

 Configure KBA settings for your account

-Customize your account KBA settings (see Modify KBA settings.
+Customize your account KBA settings (see Modify KBA settings).

-Enable KBA in your resource rules
+Enable KBA in the resource rules

 Customize your resource rules to permit use of KBA as required (see Create resource rules).